19 things to do this week: swap seeds, drink dessert brews, LOL with Lucy and more

 8 p.m.

 Ever wonder what goes on inside dancers’ heads while they’re performing?
-Explore this compelling question with The Pillow Project’s newest and most ambitious work.
+Explore this compelling question with The Pillow Project’s newest work.
 Watch with wonder as 13 performers “reveal the live, real-time dance of thoughts behind the dance we see on the stage.”
-Set to live music by Mark Miccelli, it’s an entirely new experience for both audiences and dancers as the ensemble explores vulnerability, perception, process, choice and chance, response and reaction, and improvisation.
+Set to live music by Mark Miccelli.
 Buy tickets.

 Saturday, March 4: Seed Swap at Carnegie Library (Main)